pencer-io/pencer-io.github.io/_posts/2021-12-21-ctf-htb-previse.md

 ## File Discovery

 This is a simple static login page.
-Nothing interesting in the source code, time for feroxbuster:
+Nothing interesting in the source code, time for Feroxbuster:

 ```sh
 ┌──(root💀kali)-[~/htb/previse]